 Click Here to view the slide slide show of the arrival, unloading, and departure.
 To return to this page from within the slide show - hit the UP-facing arrow (when viewing any individual photo) to go back to the thumbnails page and then click on "Return to 2008 Menominee & Marinette Ships".

-Marlene Green - Arrived at KK Integrated logistics with more wind turbine bases on May 11
+Marlene Green - Arrived at KK Integrated Logistics with more wind turbine bases on May 11

 BBC Elbe - Arrived KK Integrated Logistics on May 15 with more wind turbine bases, here the slings are being lowered to lift a base